Naman1004/Cryptocurrency-Price-Converter/README.md

-# Cryptocurrency Price Converter
+# 🚀 Cryptocurrency Price Converter 📈

-## Overview
-This is a simple cryptocurrency price converter that fetches a given cryptocurrency's current value in a specified fiat currency.
-It uses the CoinGecko API to retrieve real-time prices.
-The program supports popular cryptocurrencies like Bitcoin, Ethereum, and Litecoin, and currencies such as USD, EUR, and INR.
+A simple Python tool that allows you to check real-time cryptocurrency prices in various world currencies using the CoinGecko API!
+Perfect for anyone looking to track the latest crypto prices with ease.

-## Features
+## 🌟 Features

-1. Fetches real-time prices of cryptocurrencies from the CoinGecko API.
-2. Allows users to input a cryptocurrency and a fiat currency to get the conversion rate.
-3. Handles errors such as invalid inputs or failed API requests.
+- **Real-Time Prices**: Get updated prices for popular cryptocurrencies.
+- **Multiple Currencies**: Convert to various currencies like USD, EUR, INR, and more.
+- **User-Friendly Interface**: Navigate easily with a terminal-based interface.
-4. Interactive prompt to retry in case of invalid input or connection issues.
+- **Error Handling**: Friendly prompts to guide you in case of input errors.

-## How It Works
+## 💻 How to Run

+1. Save the file as `Cryptocurrency Price Converter.py`.
+2. Open your terminal, navigate to the file location, and run:
+    ```bash
+    python Cryptocurrency Price Converter.py
+    ```

+## 📋 Usage

-1. The user is prompted to enter a cryptocurrency name (e.g., Bitcoin, Ethereum).
+1. Enter a cryptocurrency name (e.g., `bitcoin`).
-2. Then, the user enters the fiat currency code (e.g., USD, EUR) they want the cryptocurrency price in.
+2. Enter a currency code (e.g., `usd`).
-3. The program fetches the current price of the selected cryptocurrency in the specified currency and displays it.
-4. The program will prompt the user to retry if an error occurs (e.g., invalid cryptocurrency, unavailable data, or connection issues).

-## Requirements
-1. Python 3.x
-2. Requests library for making API calls
+3. Instantly view the live price conversion!

+Stay up-to-date with the latest crypto prices and make informed decisions! 🚀💸